-Animals Wildlife This Deep Sea Lizard Fish Will Haunt Your Dreams By Michael d'Estries Michael d'Estries LinkedIn Twitter Writer State University of New York at Geneseo Michael d’Estries has been writing about science, culture, space and sustainability since 2005.
-His writing has appeared on Business Insider, CNN, and Forbes. our editorial process Michael d'Estries Updated June 05, 2017 The deep-sea lizard fish features a mouth loaded with teeth and an appetite that includes members of its own species. .
-(Photo: Asher Flatt/Marine Biodiversity Hub) Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species The deep ocean is home to beautiful purple orbs, glowing UFO jellyfish, googly-eyed squid and vicious predatory creatures that just want to devour them all.
+News Animals This Deep Sea Lizard Fish Will Haunt Your Dreams By Michael d'Estries Michael d'Estries LinkedIn Twitter Writer State University of New York at Geneseo Quaestrom School of Business, Boston University (2022) Michael d’Estries is a co-founder of the green celebrity blog Ecorazzi.
+He has been writing about culture, science, and sustainability since 2005.
+His work has appeared on Business Insider, CNN, and Forbes.
+Learn about our editorial process Updated June 4, 2017 08:10PM EDT This story is part of Treehugger's news archive.
+Learn more about our news archiving process or read our latest news.
+Share Twitter Pinterest Email The deep-sea lizard fish features a mouth loaded with teeth and an appetite that includes members of its own species. .
+(Photo: Asher Flatt/Marine Biodiversity Hub) News Environment Business & Policy Science Animals Home & Design Current Events Treehugger Voices News Archive The deep ocean is home to beautiful purple orbs, glowing UFO jellyfish, googly-eyed squid and vicious predatory creatures that just want to devour them all.
 Case in point, the deep-sea lizard fish (Bathysaurus ferox); a bottom-dwelling apex predator with countless razor sharp teeth and dull green eyes that hunts at depths between 3,000 feet to over 8,500 feet.
 This particular specimen was discovered during a month-long expedition by Australia’s Museums Victoria and CSIRO (Commonwealth Scientific and Industrial Research Organization) to explore Australia's 2.5-mile-deep eastern abyss.
 "This terrifying terror of the deep is largely made up of a mouth and hinged teeth, so once it has you in its jaws there is no escape: the more you struggle the further into its mouth you go," shared onboard communicator Asher Flatt.
 John Pogonoski of the CSIRO Australian National Fish Collection sizes up a lizard fish collected during an expedition to Australia's eastern abyss.
 (Photo: Asher Flatt/Marine Biodiversity Hub) Because lizard fish eat everything they come across, including other lizard fish, nature has given the species a shortcut when it comes to reproduction.
 "They have both male and female reproductive organs, so whatever other Bathysaurus ferox they come across will be Mr right and Miss right," added Flatt.
 "How could you not love a face like that!"
 As you can see in the brief video below, taken by an ROV during a 2013 deep sea expedition, lizard fish lie extremely still and wait to ambush creatures that wander too close.
 Despite a lack of sunlight at these depths, their eyes aid in detecting the bioluminescent light of potential prey.
 In addition to the lizard fish, the expedition's finds have also included a heavily armored rock crab, a coffinfish, and an extremely rare "faceless fish."
 You can follow along with the expedition's discoveries through June 16th on their official site here.